ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/modules/mergeModels.rst

 Running this method will create a new species dictionary (species_dictionary.txt) and chemkin input file (chem.inp) in the parent directory of the terminal.

+This method is also available to use with a web browser from the RMG website: `Model Merge Tool <http://rmg.mit.edu/simulate/merge_models>`_.